US to ease a few economic sanctions against Venezuela

 Venezuela’s government suspended talks with the opposition in October after the extradition to the U.S. of a key Maduro ally on money laundering charges.
 Maduro at the time conditioned his return to the negotiating table on the release from custody of businessman Alex Saab, who was extradited from the African nation of Cape Verde.

 The negotiations took place in Mexico City under the guidance of Norwegian diplomats.
-The U.S. officials said they expect the dialogue to resume within weeks.
+The opposition and the Venezuelan government on Tuesday were expected to announce the resumption of negotiations.

 California-based Chevron is the last major U.S. oil company to do business in Venezuela, where it first invested in the 1920s.
 Its four joint ventures with PDVSA produced about 200,000 barrels a day in 2019, but the U.S. government ordered it in 2020 to wind down production, and since then, it has only been allowed to carry out essential work on oil wells to preserve its assets and employment levels in Venezuela.